Identify and Locate Books

 WORLDCAT

-Use the Worldcat database to identify additional books, which are not owned by the YU Libraries (link above).
+Use the Worldcat database to identify additional books, which are not owned by the YU Libraries.

 Interlibrary Loan